A Minority Of One : 6 / 9

 “How did Theresa know that this investor guy was running a Ponzi scheme?”

 “Let’s see.
 The main thing was guaranteed returns.
 He promised his investors at least 12% return on investment.
 In the real world, no investments are ever guaranteed.
+It's impossible.
 So that was a BIG red flag.
 Another was that he had so much cash on hand.
 Also the fact that he showed it off to her.
 If he was really earning these big returns, the money would have been invested somewhere, not sitting in his house.”
 I thought for a minute, trying to remember what else Theresa had said.
 Then it came to me: “Oh, there was one more thing.
 The whole company was just him and his assistant.
 She said that was suspicious.
 I don’t know exactly why.
 And she said that they never traded.
 Again, I don’t know how she knew that, but that’s what she said.”

 I thought for a moment, but nothing else came to mind.
 “Maybe there were other things, but that’s everything I can recall.”